 The Central Pine Barrens Joint Planning and Policy Commission maintains an automated weather station.
-Throughout the fire season, the Natural Resource Management staff monitors the NFDRS indices, drought severity (on the KBDI scale, see Appendix A), 1000-hour fuel moisture, and associated weather trends that may contribute to limits of acceptable fire control.
+Throughout the fire season, the Natural Resource Management staff monitors the National Fire Danger Rating System (NFDRS) indices, drought severity (on the KBDI scale), 1000-hour fuel moisture, and associated weather trends that may contribute to limits of acceptable fire control.

-Fire weather is provided to Suffolk County Fire Rescue and Emergency Services (SCFRES) on a daily basis.
-SCFRES communicators announce the fire weather on the dispatcher frequency (46.46) each day at approximately 1400 hours.
+Fire weather is provided to Suffolk County Fire Rescue and Emergency Services (SCFRES) daily.
+SCFRES communicators announce the fire weather on the dispatcher frequency (FRES 5 OPS 3 band) each day at approximately 1400 hours.
 An alert is issued by BNL Fire/Rescue during High or Extreme fire weather.

-Additionally, BNL maintains a series of atmospheric weather sensors for measurement of real time weather conditions and publishes that data, including local KBDI, in one-minute intervals for use by emergency response staff.
+Additionally, BNL maintains a series of atmospheric weather sensors for measurement of real time weather conditions and publishes that data, including local KBDI, in one-minute intervals on the Met Services Dashboard.
+This data is available outside of the BNL firewall for use by emergency response staff on scene, in command posts, and in emergency facilities.